Configuration guide for Local SEO

 Submit your Geo Sitemap to search engines

 You don’t have to submit the geo-sitemap to Google Search Console yourself.
 The plugin automatically adds it to sitemap_index.xml, so all you have to do is submit sitemap_index.xml to Google Search Console.
-Which you probably already did!
-But if you haven’t, please follow the steps here.
+If you have not done so, please follow the steps here in this article.

 Yoast Local SEO widgets